 The Master in Cancer Biology is one of the four degree-granting tracks of the Biology and Health Master.
 The training program is primarily research-oriented with an emphasis on interdisciplinary approaches to the study of cancer.

 The program covers the basic molecular and cellular mechanisms driving oncogenesis, the complex interacting cellular and molecular networks with the tumor microenvironment dictating cancer development and metastatic dissemination, the clinical aspects of cancer pathology and therapeutic possibilities.
-The development of critical analysis and creative skills that must be applied in the conception of new research proposals, accessing and processing experimental data, and literature searches are also important components of the program.
+The development of critical analysis and creative skills that must be applied in the conception of research proposals, accessing and processing experimental data, and literature searches are also important components of the program.

 The Master in Cancer Biology consists of four semesters including two research internships.